benfrancis314/reading_project/README.md

 # reading_project
-Project to use technology to help improve the process of reading.
+Project to use technology to help improve the reading process!